logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/restrictive_permissions.md

 Take note of the ARN of the role you just created.

 You will need to add permissions to the instance profile to give access to the S3 bucket where Hopsworks will store its data.
 For more details about these permissions check [our guide here](../getting_started/#step-3-creating-instance-profile).
-Check [bellow](#limiting-the-instance-profile-permissions) for more information on restricting the permissions given the instance profile.
+Check [below](#limiting-the-instance-profile-permissions) for more information on restricting the permissions given the instance profile.

 ### Step 3: Set permissions of the cross-account role